 Work through these questions honestly:

 - How well-defined are your requirements?
-(Vague requirements = onshore, detailed specs = offshore possible)
+(Vague = onshore, detailed specs = offshore possible)

 - How much will requirements change during development?
 (High change = onshore, stable = offshore possible)